giordyb/yun_rower/README.md

 ![IMG_6146.jpg](https://bitbucket.org/repo/XdXBrG/images/3418155426-IMG_6146.jpg)

-It reads the speed of the wheel via a sensor located on top of a disk with 6 magnets
+The Yun reads reads the speed of the wheel via a 2-wire sensor located on top of a disk with 6 magnets.

 ![8Gwne9W.jpg](https://bitbucket.org/repo/XdXBrG/images/2013458362-8Gwne9W.jpg)